 - 1 loaf of gluten free bread (I used Food For Life)

 - 2 cups vegetable broth

 - Chop bread into bite size pieces and spread on a large baking sheet.
 Bake at 350°F, stir occasionally until dried and golden brown, about 20 minutes.
 Let cool.

 - While you are baking your bread, use your food processor to chop onions, celery and carrots.

 - In a large mixing bowl add toasted bread, onions, celery, carrots, thyme, rosemary, salt, pepper and vegetable broth.
 Mix to combine ingredients.
 Pour into a 9 in. baking dish.

 - Bake until golden brown and hot all around.
 Approximately 30 min.
 Allow 10 min to cool before serving.
 Enjoy!

-Celery is rich in vitamin C, aids with lowering cholesterol, pain from arthritis and weight loss.
-Celery contains pthalides, which are organic chemical compounds that can lower the level of stress hormones in your blood.
+Celery is rich in vitamin C, and aids with lowering cholesterol, pain from arthritis, and weight loss.
+Celery contains phthalides, which are organic chemical compounds that can lower the level of stress hormones in your blood.
 This allows your blood vessels to expand, giving your blood more room to move, thereby reducing blood pressure.
-The pthalides in celery also stimulates the secretion of bile juices, which works to reduce cholesterol levels.
-Celery contain anti inflammatory properties, helps detoxify the body, reduces high blood pressure, and promotes overall health in a vast number of ways.
-Eating celery regularly helps to avoid diseases of the kidney, pancreas, liver and gallbladder, neuritis, constipation and asthma to name a few.
-Celery contains minerals such as calcium, sodium, copper, magnesium, iron, zinc, potassium.
-It also contains fatty acids and has vitamins including vitamin A, C, E, D, B6, B12 and vitamin K.0
+The phthalides in celery also stimulate the secretion of bile juices, which works to reduce cholesterol levels.
+Celery contains anti-inflammatory properties, helps detoxify the body, reduces high blood pressure, and promotes overall health in a vast number of ways.
+Eating celery regularly helps to avoid diseases of the kidney, pancreas, liver, gallbladder, neuritis, constipation, and asthma to name a few.
+Celery contains minerals such as calcium, sodium, copper, magnesium, iron, zinc, and potassium.
+It also contains fatty acids and has vitamins including vitamins A, C, E, D, B6, B12, and vitamin K.